Arbitrage-free catastrophe reinsurance valuation for compound dynamic contagion claims: Numerical results

+The simplest way to obtain a gross premium is through the use of the parameter~$\theta$, a well-known concept in insurance where a security loading is added to the expected value under the original probability measure~$\mathbb{P}$.
+An appealing feature of the Esscher transform is that it guarantees the existence of at least one equivalent martingale probability measure in incomplete markets.

-\subsection{Sensitivity Analysis for the Esscher parameters}
+\subsection{Sensitivity analysis for the Esscher parameters}

-To examine the sensitivity analyses for the Esscher parameters, we focus on the mean, $\widehat{\mathbb{E}}^{\ast}[C_t]$ and the stop-loss retention $L = 25$ for the above combination of parameters.
+To examine the sensitivity analyses for the Esscher parameters, we focus on the mean, $\widehat{\tilde{\mathbb{E}}}[C_t]$ and the stop-loss retention $L = 25$ for the above combination of parameters.
 Hence we have:

-where $\widehat{\mathbb{E}}^{\ast}[C_t]$ itself can be used for arbitrage-free catastrophe insurance premiums.
+where $\widehat{\tilde{\mathbb{E}}}[C_t]$ itself can be used for arbitrage-free catastrophe insurance premiums.

-The following tables show the way in which these values change when the Esscher parameters are adjusted individually, with all other parameters held constant (except $\phi$ which updates to always satisfy $\phi = - (\theta \hat{j}(\nu) - 1)$).
+The following tables show the way in which these values change when the Esscher parameters are adjusted individually, with all other parameters held constant (except $\phi$ which is updated so that it always satisfies $\phi = - (\theta \hat{j}(\nu) - 1)$).